“The difference between the almost right word and the right word is really a large matter.

 $0.02 per word

-This big-picture breakdown of a story, also commonly known as a substantive or structural edit, begins with my Manuscript Evaluation service.
+This comprehensive breakdown of a story, also commonly known as a substantive or structural edit, includes my Manuscript Evaluation service.

-After completing the report, I comb through the manuscript scene-by-scene looking for opportunities to implement the guidance given in the report.
-Suggestions are applied directly to the document through MS Word’s Track Changes and Comments functions.
+After completing the report, I comb through the manuscript looking for opportunities to implement guidance given in the report, scene-by-scene.

 I strive to ensure that your story’s structure is tight and effective, that each scene serves the plot, that your pacing is timely, that your characters are in character, that your promises are kept, and that your resolutions stick their landings with satisfaction.